 “We are delighted that current and new investors share the confidence in our team’s ability to impact these challenges with our proprietary technology.”

 Jim Reid, Non-executive Director and serial life science investor, added: “Currently there is strong investor interest in companies that are developing tools to combat antimicrobial resistance, and in the UK life sciences sector in general.
-Fixed Phage is a company developing the right solutions at the right time, leading the development of game-changing technology as the world focuses on the economic, social and health impacts of disease.”
+Fixed Phage is a company developing the right solutions at the right time, leading the development of game-changing technology as the world focuses on the economic, social and health impacts of the disease.”

 Jan Robertson, interim director of Growth Investments at Scottish Enterprise, said: “Our support for Fixed Phage is characteristic of how we help early-stage Scottish businesses develop their products, secure private investment, scale up their operations and prepare for international growth.